near/nearcore/tools/mock_node/README.md

 ```console
 $  cargo r -r -p mock-node --  ~/.near ~/mock_node_home_dir --target-height 60926000
 ```
-The binary will not modify the client dir and the client will start from the chain head stored in the client dir, which is height 60925900 in this case because that was the position of the chain head in the client dir storage.
+Without `--starting_height`, the binary will not modify the client home dir before starting the mock node.
+Therefore, the mock node will start from the chain head stored in the client dir.